 Today’s Deep Dive is on an aerial survey company that hires very fresh commercial pilots (300TT posted on their website).
 Obviously though, just like for any job, solely banking on having the minimums to get hired is unrealistic.

-And remember last week, when I said that I’ve seen guys tell others to “just send an application even if the application window is marked as closed, it never hurts!” when I know the person in charge of hiring for the company they were talking about HATES that?
+And remember last week, when I said that I’ve seen guys tell others to “just send an application even if the application window is marked as closed, it never hurts!” when the guy in charge of hiring for the company they were talking about mentioned he hates that?

 Well, that was Northwoods Air, and Cody.

 Now, I’m sure you and 99% of the pilots reading this meet the minimums.
-But the hiring window is currently closed, so again, PLEASE, do not go and apply simply because “what’s the worst that could happen?”
+But the hiring window is currently closed, so again, PLEASE, DO NOT apply simply because “what’s the worst that could happen?”

 It’d be a bad look, and a waste of time.
 I’m counting on you here…